cmoyamoradas/jiradc-postgres-kube/README.md

 ```

 ## Dynamic NFS provisioning
 In this example, we’re going to provision NFS resources in both manually and dynamically ways.
-For the dynamic NFS provisioning, we need to deploy a [nfs provisioner|https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/] on our Kubernetes cluster.
+For the dynamic NFS provisioning, we need to deploy a [https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/|nfs provisioner] on our Kubernetes cluster.

 There are some object to be created before deploying the nfs provisioner.
 First, we create a Service Account and some roles and role bindings required by Kubernetes: